MatrixEditor/caterpillar/docs/source/reference/datamodel.rst

 class annotations.
 Additionally, it generates a ``dataclass`` of the provided model, offering a standardized string representation.

-Several differences exist between a :class:`Sequence` and a :class:`Struct`, with the most significant ones highlighted below:
+Several differences exist between a :class:`~caterpillar.model.Sequence` and a :class:`~caterpillar.model.Struct`, with the most significant ones highlighted below:

 .. list-table:: Behaviour of structs and sequences